bio-h/BioHackAcademy.github.io/bha4/organisms/index.md

 ---
 layout: default
-title: Organisms
+title: Culture Collection
-permalink: /bha4/organisms/
+permalink: /bha3/annex/culture-collection/
 ---

-## Organisms
+## Culture Collection

 The following cultures are available in the Waag Society's Open Wetlab.
 In case you are following the Academy in one of the partner labs, check the availability with your coordinator:

 {% for page in site.pages %}
 {% if page.categories contains 'culture-collection' %}
-{% if page.url contains 'bha4' %}
+{% if page.url contains 'bha3' %}
 * [{{ page.title }}]({{ page.url | prepend: site.baseurl }})
 {% endif %}
 {% endif %}